 Rail Projects Victoria is currently delivering the $11B Metro Tunnel project to ease congestion in Melbourne’s City Loop, by taking the busiest train lines through a new tunnel under the city.
 This means more trains, more often across Victoria, with a less-crowded and more-reliable train network.

 The construction of the tunnels and five new stations is due to be completed by 2025.
-The Rail Infrastructure Alliance (RIA) will deliver key works to allow the project to commence and meet the required timeline.
+The Rail Network Alliance (RNA) will deliver key works to allow the project to commence and meet the required timeline.
 The transport network in Melbourne will be affected by the construction of this project; therefore, meeting the deadline is crucial to its success.

 AECOM is providing detailed design services as the lead designer in an alliance comprising CPB Contractors, John Holland, Rail Projects Victoria and Metro Trains Melbourne.
 The alliance will deliver works at the eastern and western tunnel entrances, including cut-and-cover tunnelling, decline structures, local reconfiguration and realignment of existing train lines, and the upgrade of public spaces in the vicinity of the portals.

-The majority of RIA works are expected to be finished in line with the completion of the tunnels and stations, ready for opening by the end of in 2025.
+The majority of RNA works are expected to be finished in line with the completion of the tunnels and stations, ready for opening by the end of in 2025.

 AECOM is providing a design that meets the timeframe, integration, connectivity and maintenance requirements of this project.
 Some of the key features include:

 - Bespoke designs for the cut-and-cover tunnels to reduce the risks and responses required to the different constraints at each portal.
 At the western portal, this included a diaphragm wall solution with innovative mass concrete props below the base slab to help minimise ground movements.

 - An enhanced urban-design outcome at both the western and eastern portals, with designs that incorporate improved shared use paths, greater connectivity and increased and regenerated open spaces.